 See Directors section for responsibilities of the members of the board of directors.

 The Audit Committee comprises Simon Shaw (Chairman), Iain Buchanan and Dr Bruce Campbell.
 The committee has primary responsibility for ensuring that the financial performance of the Group is properly measured and reported on, reviewing the interim financial information and annual financial statements before they are submitted to the Board.
 The committee also reviews, and reports on, reports from the Group’s auditors relating to the Group’s accounting controls.
 It makes recommendations to the Board on the appointment of auditors and the audit fee.
 The committee monitors the scope, results and cost-effectiveness of the audit.
 It has unrestricted access to the Group’s auditors.
 In certain circumstances it is permitted by the Board for the auditors to supply non-audit services (in the provision of tax advice, or on specific projects where they can add value).
 The committee monitors the application of this policy in order to safeguard auditor objectivity and independence.

-The Remuneration and Nomination Committee comprises Paul Clegg (Chairman), Simon Shaw and Dr Bruce Campbell.
+The Remuneration and Nomination Committee comprises Iain Buchanan (Chairman), Simon Shaw and Dr Bruce Campbell.
 The committee is responsible for making recommendations to the Board on remuneration policy for executive directors and the terms of their service contracts, with the aim of ensuring that their remuneration, including any share options and other awards, is based on their own performance and that of the Group generally.
 The committee administers the Long-Term Incentive Plan and the staff share option scheme and approves grants under both schemes.
 It also advises on the remuneration policy for the Group’s employees.
 The committee is responsible for all senior appointments that are made within the Group.